1jcbway/HelloWorld/README.md

 ==========

 HelloWorld from DevOps Session
-This is a working session
+This is a working session on DevOps